 Although I only began 3D printing at 15, my fascination with building and creating things goes back much further.
 I’ve been told that as a child, I would take apart anything I could get my hands on and then reassemble it, often with some sort of improvement added.
 This natural curiosity about how things work and how they can be made better has been a constant throughout my life and directly informs my approach to design and engineering today.

-3D printing isn’t my only technical interest.
+3D printing isn’t my only technical interest .I have just bought my first CNC machine which has excited me to learn more about this new technology.
 I also love creating electronic circuits and projects in my spare time, which has proven extremely useful and fits perfectly with 3D printing.
 This combination allows me to integrate electronics into my designs, creating functional products that merge mechanical and electrical engineering.

 I recently completed A-levels at Shrewsbury Colleges Group in Product Design, Electronics, and Computer Science, achieving grades of AAC respectively.
 I’m now studying Maths A-level through the National Extension College via an accelerated course that allows me to complete it in less than a year while working 30 hours a week at Pro2Pro.
 This combination of study and work is demanding but provides an ideal foundation for my career goals.